🍾

 🍇Grape Varieties and Wine Style

-• 81% Pinot Noir dominates the vineyards
+• Pinot Noir dominates the planted area, with Chardonnay in support

 • Pinot Noir-driven wines are characterized by power, red fruit, and chalk minerality